rubygems/rubygems/bundler/doc/playbooks/MERGING_A_PR.md

 * The PR has a good descriptive title.
 That will be the wording for the corresponding changelog entry.

 * The PR has an accurate label.
-If a PR is to be included in a release, the label must be one of the following:
+If a PR is to be included in the changelog since it has user visible changes, the label must be one of the following:

   * "bundler: security fix"
   * "bundler: breaking change"